depeperwinkel

 Save:

-Want to know what Sarawak tastes like?
-You can also try a test tube with enough
+Would you like to know what Sarawak tastes like?
+You can also try a test tube, with enough pepper to the taste essence of this pepper to be able to fathom.

 Batch number